dsbuddy/education_modules/regex_in_sql/regex_in_sql.md

 ## A Brief Refresher

 These concepts should seem familiar to you.
-If this brief refresher seems to be new information, consider reviewing [SQL Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/sql_basics/sql_basics.md) or
+If this brief refresher seems to be new information, consider reviewing [SQL Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/sql_basics/sql_basics.md) or [Regular Expressions Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/regular_expressions_basics/regular_expressions_basics.md#1).

 **SQL** (**S**tructured **Q**uery **L**anguage) is a language that for more than four decades has been used to interact with **relational databases**, which store rectangular data in rows and columns (also known as fields).
 A common pattern for SQL queries is `SELECT ...
 FROM ...
 WHERE`.